The product was added to your favourites list The product was removed from your favourites list

 How to choose the right safety footwear

 A safety shoe with a toe cap protects the foot against falling objects or crushing.
-If there is a risk of stepping on sharp objects, choose one with a steel toe cap.
+If there is a risk of stepping on sharp objects, choose one with a anti-puncture midsole.

-Additionally, consider whether you have a risk of twisting your foot so you can benefit from a boot.
+Additionally, consider whether you have a risk of twisting your foot so you can benefit from a safey boot.
 Should it be waterproof/water-resistant?
-If you often take the shoe off and on, a wire closure instead of laces might be advantageous.
+If you often take the shoe on and off, a wire closure instead of laces might be advantageous.

-It is important that you choose a shoe that fits snugly on the foot and feels comfortable, as you often walk in the shoe for many hours each day.
+It is important that you choose a shoe that fits snugly on the foot and feels comfortable, as you often wear the shoe for many hours each day.

 All safety shoes are shock-absorbing and slip-resistant, but there can be significant differences from model to model.